jconorgrogan/Informational-Constructivism/README.md

   - **Representation (K)**
   - **Processing/Prediction (E)**

-**Self-Consistency of Logic:**
-- Crucially, the standard logical tools used to derive this entire chain find their justification within the result.
-- The SUR dynamic intrinsically favors systems whose structures align with the principles of standard logic (clear distinctions, consistent dynamics)
-- Because such systems are inherently more efficient (lower K+E).
-- **The logic asserts its own relevance** by revealing an operational dynamic that selects for logical coherence.
+Self-Consistency of Logic (Rephrased):
+*   **Logic as Internal Pathway:** The logical derivation presented is not an external tool analyzing reality, but represents *one potential pathway* or structure that reality itself could inherently possess.
+*   **Internally Generated Constraints:** Limitations analogous to Finiteness (necessitated by avoiding Ω's incoherence) and operational pressures like Saturation Risk (L5) arise *internally* from this pathway's fundamental requirement to maintain its own structural coherence, not from external physical laws.
+*   **SUR as Necessary Internal Dynamic:** The SUR optimization dynamic emerges as the *necessary internal operating principle* this specific "logical pathway" must adopt to efficiently manage its own complexity and preserve its coherent structure under its self-generated constraints.
+*   **Logic's Dual Role:** The principles of logic (clear distinctions, consistent dynamics) are simultaneously the foundational *structure* defining this pathway *and* the very characteristics that the internal SUR dynamic necessarily *optimizes* for the pathway's continuation.
+*   **Self-Validation from Within:** The logic thus validates its own necessity and effectiveness "from the inside out"—its relevance is a direct consequence of this specific pathway's inherent, operational need for self-consistent and efficient functioning, free from externally imposed axioms about logic itself.

 **Outcome:**
 - SUR emerges not as an assumption, but as the **derived core operating principle** for complex, adaptive systems operating under fundamental constraints of finiteness and cost.